aaronbloomfield/aaronbloomfield.github.io/readme.md

 Currently updated sites:

-- [pdr](pdr/): the course site for a UVa course entitled "Program and Data Representation" -- a CS 3 course in C++ for 2nd year students -- from the [uva-cs/pdr](https://github.com/uva-cs/pdr) repo.
+- [pdr](pdr/): the course site for a UVA course entitled "Program and Data Representation" -- a CS 3 course in C++ for 2nd year students -- from the [uva-cs/pdr](https://github.com/uva-cs/pdr) repo.
 My personal copy of that repo (aaronbloomfield/pdr) is no longer being